Henry A. Jordan, M.D. Preservation Excellence Fund

 The National Trust for Historic Preservation's Henry A. Jordan, M.D.
 Preservation Excellence Fund provides funding to deserving organizations demonstrating commitment to the protection of natural and cultural resources in the Mid-Atlantic region.

 The Jordan Preservation Excellence Fund was established in November 1996 in recognition of Dr. Jordan’s distinguished service to the National Trust and his visionary leadership of the national preservation movement.
 The endowed fund supports innovative projects and programs in Delaware, the District of Columbia, Maryland, New Jersey, Pennsylvania, Virginia and West Virginia.
-Individual awards typically range from $1,000 to $2,000, but applicants can apply for up to $5,000.
+Applicants can apply for up to $5,000.

 Only Organizational Level Forum members or National Main Street Network members of the National Trust are eligible to apply for funding from the Henry A. Jordan, M.D.
 Preservation Excellence Fund.
 To learn more about Forum and to join today, visit our website.

 The fund awards programs and activities that: